AlpenmeisterCustoms/AlpenmeisterM-v1/README.md

 You'll need some other hardware to assemble the whole controller:
 * 14x Choc V2 switches
 * 14x Choc hotswap sockets
-* 9x 1U Tai-Hao THT Low Profile MX Blank Keycaps (you could print these if you'd like)
-* 5x 1.5U Tai-Hao THT Low Profile MX Blank Keycaps (you could print these if you'd like)
+* 14x Dualpad 24mm and 30mm equivalent buttons
-* 4x 4mm M4 heat inserts
+* 4x 4mm M3 heat inserts
-* 4x 6mm M4 flat top screws
+* 4x 10mm M3 flat top screws
 * 1x 2mm acrylic top plate
-* 1x USB-C cable (you will need a right-angled one with a slim connector to make it fit)
+* 1x USB-C cable (right-angled one with a slim connector is highly recommended)

 ## Assembly

 1. Flash firmware onto board.
 Follow [these instructions](https://gp2040-ce.info/installation/).
 Use [this firmware](https://github.com/AlpenmeisterCustoms/GP2040-CE/actions/runs/19237635402/artifacts/4521340374).
 2. Solder hotswap sockets to board.
 3. Insert heat inserts into case.
-4. Put 1.5mm filament through case and hinges + clasps, cut off excess filament.
-Put in the pins.
 5. Put PCB into bottom case part.
+6. Stack mid and top layer on top of it.
-6. Put acrylic plate on top of it.
+7. Put acrylic plate on top of that.
-7. Screw it together.
+8. Screw it together.
-8. Insert switches and keycaps.
+9. Insert switches and keycaps.
-9. Enjoy.
+10. Enjoy.

 ## Licensing